 The Board of Directors ('The Board') is responsible for the company's governance and for appropriate organisation of its operations.
-The Board is also responsible for the supervision of the company's financial accounts and asset management's appropriate organisation.
+The Board is also responsible for the appropriate organisation of the supervision of the company's financial accounts and asset management.
 The Board also approves the company's strategy, business plan and budget and monitors their implementation.
 The Board appoints the Chief Executive Officer ('CEO') and approves the appointment of the line of service leaders and other members of the Territory Leadership Team.
 The CEO or other separately agreed person presents the matters to be discussed in the Board.

-The majority of the members of the Board and any deputies, and the Chair and any vice chair are auditors employed by the company.
+The majority of the members of the Board and any deputies, and the Chair and any Vice chair are auditors employed by the company.

-In the financial year ended, the AGM of PricewaterhouseCoopers Oy was held on 22 October 2018.
-Until the AGM, Ylva Eriksson (KHT), Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT, Chair), Timo Takalo (KHT), and Martti Virolainen were members of the Board.
-At the AGM of 22 October 2018, Ylva Eriksson (KHT), Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT), Timo Takalo (KHT), Kimmo Vilske and Martti Virolainen were elected as members of the Board.
-The AGM elected Pekka Loikkanen (KHT) as the Chair of the Board.
+In the financial year ended, the AGM of PwC Finland was held on 29 October 2019.
+Until the AGM, Ylva Eriksson (KHT), Markku Katajisto (KHT), Jaakko Kilpeläinen, Pekka Loikkanen (KHT, Chair), Timo Takalo (KHT), Kimmo Vilske and Martti Virolainen were members of the Board.

+At the AGM of 29 October 2019, Ylva Eriksson (KHT), Markku Katajisto (KHT), Merja Lindh (KHT), Janne Rajalahti (KHT), Simo Valtti, Kimmo Vilske and Martti Virolainen were elected as members of the Board.
+The AGM elected Janne Rajalahti (KHT) as the Chair of the Board.

-The Board convened 14 times during the financial year and, in addition, took decisions twice without convening.
-The Board assesses its performance and working practices annually as a self-assessment.
+The Board convened 18 times during the financial year and, in addition, took decisions once without convening.
+The Board assesses its performance and working practices annually as a selfassessment.